Burp Suite, Website Hacking

 Case Modification

-Sometimes it’s difficult to determine, that in which case the user has set his/her password.
-Thereby in order to solve this dilemma, burpsuite has a payload type integrated within itself, which adjust the cases (lower & upper) of the base value and create payloads within from that.
+Sometimes it’s difficult to determine in which case the user has set his/her password.
+Thereby, in order to solve this dilemma, Burp Suite has a payload type integrated within itself, which adjusts the cases (lower & upper) of the base value and creates payloads from that.

 Let’s capture the request and check its practical exposure.